-The North Santa Cruz County SELPA is seeking young people from birth to age 21 who may need special education services, including highly mobile (such as migrant or homeless) children with disabilities and children who are suspected of having a disability and in need of special education.
-If you believe your child may have any of these special needs, please contact your local school district or the SELPA Office at (831) 466-5700.
+The North Santa Cruz County SELPA is responsible for identifying, locating and evaluating students from birth to age 21 who may need special education services, including highly mobile (such as migrant or homeless) children with disabilities and children who are suspected of having a disability and in need of special education.
+If you suspect your child may have a disability that adversely effects their educational performance, and is in need of specialized instruction please contact your local school district or the SELPA Office at (831) 466-5700.

 California Department of Education